 The latest proposals for supersonic cabin design are attractive, but are closer to today’s long-haul premium economy cabins than business or first class.
 They will feel familiar to those who fly private jets, but even those who fly private jets would need a good incentive to switch to commercial airline service.
 The primary differential is speed – a thrilling experience – but is that enough?

-environmental impact of supersonic flight highlights other issues.
+A recent study of the environmental impact of supersonic flight highlights other issues.
 The five to seven times higher fuel burn of these aircraft makes the per passenger costs of supersonic travel prohibitive to most.
 The authors estimate that fuel costs per passenger for a flight from San Francisco to Tokyo would be $1,400.
 This compares to the $180 to $360 fuel costs per passenger for economy class and business class, respectively.
 Supersonic fares would need to be much higher than subsonic first class fares to make the operations profitable.
 The design of products and services must justify that price differential.

 As with the Concorde, this puts the burden on the ground experience.
 Airlines would need to offer private terminals – similar to the FBOs that serve private jets – with their own security clearance, baggage handling and lounges.
 Service would need to be to the standard of the finest hotels, and hyper-personalized.